it3049c-fall22-henderson/chatting-application-thomp2m3/README.md

 ## Self-Reflection:
 <!-- Write your self-reflection under this line -->
+I struggled a bit with last week's project, but feel I did much better this week.
+I use API end points at work on a daily basis, so it was very cool to see some of the behind the scenes functionality.
+Learning more about CSS via bootstrap is really intriguing as well.

 ### How long it took me to finish this?
 ~4 hours